 Overall the park was a mixed bag.
 The rides were great, few of the animal exhibits seem to meet the expectation of a 2018 theme park.
 However, for a park this new and modern there is a serious problem with quality of construction and quality of animal exhibits.
 I am a big fan of all kinds of parks, including marine life parks and parks such as Chimelong Ocean Kingdom and Hong Kong Ocean Park do a MUCH (and I mean, MUCH) better job than this park.
 Given their significant western influences and product touches I really hope that changes can be applied that will better the future for some of the marine attractions.
 The image is there, the attention to branding and theming is there.
 The quality is not. – I am not rushing to go back, but if the park is still around in 2030, I will stop by just to see how it changed.

 Thank you for exploring with us!
 Soon you’ll join us to above mentioned Chimelong Ocean Kingdom in Hengqin (near Macau).
-For now, check out all of these amazing China reports:
+China’s got so much more to offer!
+Check out these recent China reports and podcasts: